{user_name}

 For the processing of the data, your consent is obtained as part of the registration process and reference is made to this privacy policy.

-If you purchase goods or services on our website and provide your e-mail address in the process, this may subsequently be used by us to send a newsletter.
-In such a case, the newsletter will be used exclusively to send direct advertising for our own similar goods or services.
+If you purchase goods or services on our website and provide your e-mail address, this can subsequently be used by us to send a newsletter.
+In such a case, the newsletter will contain only direct advertising for our own similar goods or services.

-In connection with the data processing for sending newsletters, the data are not passed on to third parties.
+In connection with the data processing for sending newsletters, no data are passed on to third parties.
 The data are used exclusively for sending the newsletter.

 2. Legal basis for data processing

-The legal basis for processing the data after registration for the newsletter by the user is, if the user has given consent, Art.
+The legal basis for processing the data after the user registers for the newsletter is, if the user has given consent, Art.
 6(1)(a) GDPR.

 The legal basis for sending the newsletter as a result of the sale of goods or services is Art.
 6(1)(f) GDPR.